British Academy of Film and Television Arts: 195 Piccadilly

-Charitable mission
+Organisational structure

-BAFTA is a membership organization comprising approximately 8,000 individuals worldwide who are creatives and professionals working in and making a contribution to the film, television and games industries in the UK.
+BAFTA is a membership organisation comprising approximately 8,000 individuals worldwide who are creatives and professionals working in and making a contribution to the film, television and games industries in the UK.
 In 2005, it placed an overall cap on worldwide voting membership which stood at approximately 6,500 as of 2017.

 BAFTA does not receive any funding from the government; it relies on income from membership subscriptions, individual donations, trusts, foundations and corporate partnerships to support its ongoing outreach work.

 BAFTA has offices in Scotland and Wales in the UK, in Los Angeles and New York in the United States and runs events in Hong Kong and mainland China.

 Amanda Berry served as chief executive of the organisation between December 2000 and October 2022.
 Jane Millichip has held the position since October 2022.

-Learning events and initiatives
+Initiatives

 In addition to its high-profile awards ceremonies, BAFTA manages a year-round programme of educational events and initiatives including film screenings and Q&As, tribute evenings, interviews, lectures, and debates with major industry figures.
 With over 250 events a year, BAFTA's stated aim is to inspire and inform the next generation of talent by providing a platform for some of the world's most talented practitioners to pass on their knowledge and experience.

-Many of these events are free to watch online at BAFTA Guru and via its official channel on YouTube.